re-js/babel-plugin-jsx-wrapper/README.md

 **memo** - boolean flag.
 Wrap all arrow function React component to `React.memo`. `false` by default.

-**decorator** - function name that using to wrapping jsx arrow function component. (_For example: "require('mobx-preact').observer"_) Or name of presetted vendor: "remini-react", "remini-preact", "mobx-react", and "mobx-react-lite".
+**decorator** - function name that using to wrapping jsx arrow function component. (_For example: "require('mobx-preact').observer"_) Or name of presetted vendor: "remini-react", "remini-preact", "realar", "mobx-react", and "mobx-react-lite".

 ### Install